 Venice Tourist Tax

 As of January 2023, Venice has begun charging a day-tourist tax for day-trippers.
-This is primarily for cruise passengers but includes all tourists that aren’t staying overnight in Venice.
-It’s around €3-10 per person, per day.
+This is primarily for cruise passengers but includes all tourists who aren’t staying overnight in Venice.
+It’s around €3-10 per person per day.

 If you’re staying in Venice, this doesn’t apply to you.
 But another tourist tax does!

-All tourists have to pay extra accommodation tax no matter where they are staying in Italy.
-This is around €1-5 per person, per night and the exact price depends on the quality of your accommodation.
+All tourists must pay extra accommodation tax no matter where they stay in Italy.
+This is around €1-5 per person per night, and the exact price depends on the quality of your accommodation.

 Prepare for Venice to Flood

 You heard that Venice is sinking, right?
-Well, sometimes it seems more imminent than others!
+Or probably that it is known as the floating city because, well, sometimes, it seems more imminent than others!

 Buy Traditional Souvenirs

-Great memories are the only essential souvenirs you need to take back home with you from a great trip.
+Great memories are the only essential souvenirs you need to take home from a great trip.
 But if you want to pick up some traditional souvenirs, Murano glass and Venetian masks are perfect.

 All items made with Murano glass have a blue sticker on the bottom that indicates their authenticity.